Types of Lymphedema

 - Lymphedema bypass, in which your lymphedema surgeon uses microsurgery to bypass existing lymph pathways, and creates new ones.
 As the new lymph pathways begin to work, the lymph fluid collected in your arm or leg will drain, and your swelling and other symptoms will reduce.

 - Vascularized lymph node transfer, in which a lymphedema surgeon uses microsurgery to remove a healthy lymph node, typically one from the groin, and places it in your arm or leg to encourages normal flow of lymph fluid, thus reducing swelling and other lymphedema symptoms.

-How Can I Find a Houston or Connecticut Lymphedema Surgeon?
+How Can I Find a Houston or Houston Lymphedema Surgeon?

-If you are a Houston or Connecticut patient with lymphedema, and you’re looking for an experienced lymphedema surgeon, you have to look no further than Dr. Fusi & Dr. Craig.
-Both lymphedema surgeons have studied under world-renowned lymphedema surgeon Dr. Corrine Becker in France and are experienced at helping Houston and Connecticut patients reduce the painful swelling, itching, and skin tightening feelings of lymphedema.
+If you are a Houston patient with lymphedema, and you’re looking for an experienced lymphedema surgeon, you have to look no further than Dr. Fusi & Dr. Craig.
+Both lymphedema surgeons have studied under world-renowned lymphedema surgeon Dr. Corrine Becker in France and are experienced at helping Houston patients reduce the painful swelling, itching, and skin tightening feelings of lymphedema.

 To schedule a consultation with Dr. Fusi & Dr. Craig, call (713) 322-6073 today.